Former Team USA Olympic gymnast Josh Dixon shares his tips for creating healthy habits.

 Josh is a creature of habit and loves his routine.
 “Structure works, it can be a little bit overbearing, but it’s produced results in a few different areas of my life.”
 As an early riser, one of the go-to pillars of his morning routine is breaking a sweat first thing.

-Josh typically starts his day out with Tonal by doing a Quick-Fit — a workout around 25 minutes — to wake up his body and get going and moving in the morning.
+Josh typically starts his day out with Tonal by doing a Quick Fit — a workout under 25 minutes — to wake up his body and get going and moving in the morning.
 “In the evening or my lunch hour, I’ll do a [workout from] a program.”

 “With Tonal, there’s an opportunity to submit to a program and have it be my accountability measure.
 If I can’t find it in myself, with programs, [you think okay] it’s four workouts a week, let’s go!
 You have the convenience, the data, and programs set up and laid out for you.”